danieleborgo/SchoolTestGenerator/README.md

 ## 8. Author

-This software was developed by Borgo Daniele in 2019 and 2020.
+This software was developed by Borgo Daniele in _range(2019, 2021)_.

 ## 9. License